-Just like regular data pages, log pages need to be operated on in memory but need to be written to disk to be stored permanently.
+Just like regular data pages, log pages need to be operated on in memory, but need to be written to disk to be stored permanently.
 Write Ahead Logging (WAL) imposes requirements for when we must write the logs to disk.
-The two rules are that:
+In short, write ahead logging is a policy where log records describing an action such as modifying a data page or committing a transaction are flushed to disk before the actual action is flushed to disk or occurs, respectively.
+The two rules are as follows:

-1. Log records must be on disk before the data page gets written to disk.
+- 1. Log records must be written to disk before the corresponding data page gets written to disk.
 This is how we will achieve atomicity.
-The intuition for this is that if a data page is written first and then the database crashes we have no way of undoing the operation because we don't know what operation happened!

-2. All log records must be written to disk when a transaction commits.
+The intuition for this is that if a data page is written first and then the database crashes we have no way of undoing the operation because we don't know what operation happened! - 2.
+All log records must be written to disk when a transaction commits.
 This is how we will achieve durability.
-The intuition is that we need something on disk for each operation when a transaction commits, else we would have no idea what operations we need to redo.
-By writing all the logs to disk, we know for sure what operations we need to redo.
+The intuition is that we need to persistently track what operations a committed transaction has performed.
+Otherwise, we would have no idea what operations we need to redo.
+By writing all the logs to disk, we know exactly which operations we need to redo in the event that the database crashes before the modified data pages are written to disk!